 But what begins with good intentions can quickly spiral into something that is not only unhealthy for your kids, but for yourself as well.
-There are studies that state that overprotective parenting can create or confirm anxiety in kids.
-And while we certainly want to protect our children from stresses that can be long term problems, acute stresses, or dangers that they learn to navigate on their own, are helpful to their development.
+Some studies state that overprotective parenting can create or confirm anxiety in kids.
+And while we certainly want to protect our children from stresses that can be long-term problems, acute stresses, or dangers that they learn to navigate on their own, are helpful to their development.

 And being overprotective certainly weaves its way into technology these days too.
 The amount of information that we consume as parents have contributed to our attitudes and general paranoia about what we should or shouldn’t let our kid’s do.
 The growing trend of keeping close tabs on your kids through their cell phones, devices, and social media accounts can bring negative repercussions very easily.

 And it’s a trend with some big stats attached to it.
 Here is a sample from Pew Research.

 When it comes to monitoring their child’s digital use and interactions, parents tend to take a hands-on approach to monitoring what their children do:

 61% of parents say they have ever checked which websites their teen visits.

 60% have ever checked their teen’s social media profiles.

 56% have ever friended or followed their teen on Facebook, Twitter or some other social media platform.